 The Gospel Worker Society and Union Gospel Press continued under the leadership of the Reverend Mr. Musselman until his death in 1938.
 His youngest daughter, Miss Mary E. Musselman, was elected president, and the corporation continued under her leadership during most of the years following until her death in 1971.

 As the number of publications increased, Union Gospel Press was remodeled and enlarged.
 Eventually it was decided that an up-to-date, one-story plant would expedite production.
-This plan was put into action, and in 1950 Union Gospel Press and the Gospel Worker Society moved to their present locations at the corner of Brookpark Road and Broadview Road.
+This plan was put into action, and in 1950 Union Gospel Press and the Gospel Worker Society moved to the corner of Brookpark Road and Broadview Road.

 In 1971, after the homegoing of Miss Mary E. Musselman, Miss Julia P. Stabley was elected president of the corporation and remained in office until she retired in 1990.
 The Incorporated Trustees of the Gospel Worker Society and Union Gospel Press then came under the leadership of Mrs. Beryl C. Bidlen, who was elected president in 1990.
 After twenty years at the helm, Mrs. Bidlen retired in August of 2010.
 At that time Miss Grace M. Todd, who had been a Gospel Worker for fifty-seven years, was elected president.
 Miss Todd retired in August of 2015.
 Mr. David E. Rowland is currently the president.
+In 2020, the management of Union Gospel Press decided to begin looking for another location after all the Gospel Worker ladies had passed away.
+Their hard work and amazing legacy will always be honored.
+In March 2021, Union Gospel Press moved to a beautiful building located on Commerce Parkway in Middleburg Heights, Ohio.
 The work begun by the Reverend Mr. Musselman continues to grow under the ownership and steadfast direction of The Incorporated Trustees of the Gospel Worker Society.